CONTACT

 What is it like to attend this school?

-• Pupils display exemplary behaviours and attitudes to their work, and to others.
-The school, thus, has an extraordinary happy, calm and purposeful environment.
+• Pupils display exemplary behaviours and attitudes to their work and to others.
+The school, thus, has an extraordinarily happy, calm and purposeful environment.

 • Pupils come from a wide range of countries and cultures.

-• Pupils welcome the opportunities to make new friends and socialise with people from different countries.
+• Pupils welcome the opportunities to make new friends and socialise with peers who have different experiences to them.
 This enriches their knowledge and understanding of people from across the globe.

 • There are very strong working and trusting relationships between pupils and staff.

-• Staff provide pupils with high quality pastoral and academic support, enabling them to excel.
+• Staff provide pupils with high-quality pastoral and academic support, enabling them to excel in their education.

-• The school strives, and succeeds, in all pupils achieving high academic results.
+• The school strives to, and succeeds in, ensuring that pupils achieve high academic results.

 What does the school do well and what does it need to do better?